BekaHaile/athenaMain/Athena - flutter/README.md

-# athena_2
+# Athena

-A new Flutter project.
+This project is a chatbot app made to assist customers of a certain hotel.
+The customer communicates with the bot through voice command.

 ## Getting Started

-This project is a starting point for a Flutter application.
+- To run this project
+    - run - "flutter pub get"
+    - open main.dart and run the app

 A few resources to get you started if this is your first Flutter project: